tinymce/tinymce-docs/_includes/configuration/contextmenu_never_use_native.md

 The `contextmenu_never_use_native` option allows you to prevent the browser context menu from appearing within the editor.

-> **Caution**: Using this option may result into unexpected behavior when right-clicking in text areas.
+> **Caution**: Using this option may result in unexpected behavior when right-clicking in text areas.
 We advise you to consider all your options carefully before using this feature.

 **Type**: `Boolean`